eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-22-2/index.md

 In addition to that, multiple performance and stability issues are addressed.

-## eccenca DataPlaftorm v22.2.1
+## eccenca DataPlaftorm v22.2.2

+v22.2.2 of eccenca DataPlatform has the following changes:

+-   Fixed
+    - reintroduced support for IRI templates in node shapes, with only the uuid placeholder.
+    - Prevent buffer overflow for large query results streaming to client
+-   Changed
+    - Maintenance: Updated Spring Boot to 2.7.8

-v22.2.1 of eccenca DataManager has the following fixes:
+v22.2.1 of eccenca DataPlatform has the following fixes:

 -   Update of dependencies because of vulnerabilities i.e. Spring Boot.
 -   Addition of logstash runtime dependency as to enable json logging.